Hallmark Care Homes

 Winner, Pinders Healthcare Design Awards 2019, ‘Best New Care Home’

-The vision was for people to feel at home, enjoy an active lifestyle and get to know their neighbours.
-Protecting the green belt was a priority.
-And local planners wanted to see a design that enhanced the area.
+The vision for Arlington was to create a space where residents felt at home, where they could enjoy an active lifestyle and get to know their neighbours.
+Protecting the green belt was also a priority, and local planners wanted to see a design that enhanced the area.

-But the previous planning application only secured permission for a 75-bedroom home.
-As a sector leader with a reputation for spacious accommodation, on-site care and lavish facilities, Hallmark needed to do more.
-That’s where we came in.
+The previous planning application only secured permission for a 75-bedroom home.
+As a sector leader with a reputation for spacious accommodation, on-site care and lavish facilities, Hallmark needed to do more; and that’s where we came in.

 We researched the history of the village location and its architecture and listened to the people who live there.
-We consulted the planners and the local authority Design Panel too.
-We ran our environmental analysis tool to inform us of predicted energy use, best orientation shading and any over-heating issues.
+We consulted the planners and the local authorities Design Panel too.
+And ran our own environmental analysis to inform us of predicted energy use, best orientation for shading and any over-heating issues.

 The finished product is everything you’d expect from Hallmark: an award-winning home providing dementia care and nursing services alongside high quality facilities includingactivity rooms, a hair salon, fine dining and a cinema.